vtex/faststore/packages/store-sdk/docs/analytics/README.md

 ## Analytics

 The analytics module lets you manage analytics events based on [Google Analytics 4 (GA4) data model](https://developers.google.com/analytics/devguides/collection/ga4/reference/events).
-The events are wrapped and then sent over standard `postMessage` calls, that shares the event only with the website's origin.
+The events are wrapped and then sent over standard `postMessage` calls, that share the event only with the website's origin.
 The events are received via event listeners.
-It also supports sending and receiving custom events as the types on the helper functions can be overriden.
+It also supports sending and receiving custom events as the types on the helper functions can be overridden.

 ### Sending events

-Analytics events can be sent by using the `sendAnalyticsEvent` function and it's specially useful to send common ecommerce events such as `add_to_cart`.
-It enforces standard GA4 events via typecheck and intellisense suggestions, but this behavior can be altered via by overriding the function's types.
+Analytics events can be sent by using the `sendAnalyticsEvent` function and it's especially useful to send common ecommerce events such as `add_to_cart`.
+It enforces standard GA4 events via type check and IntelliSense suggestions, but this behavior can be altered via overriding the function's types.

 To fire a standard GA4 event:
 ```tsx